think0rcode/machineid/README.md

 Package `machineid` provides cross-platform generation of a stable machine identifier for Go applications.

-The identifier is built from two components:
+The identifier is built from three pieces of information:

 - **SMBIOS hardware UUID** – a value provided by the system firmware.
 Hypervisors typically generate a new SMBIOS UUID for cloned virtual machines, ensuring that